-The main function of the scrotum is to regulate the temperature around the testicles, decreasing it in response to low temperatures and relaxing in response to warmer temperatures.
+The scrotum’s primary function is to regulate the temperature around the testicles, decreasing it in response to low temperatures and relaxing in response to warmer temperatures.

-This can make you feel that your testicles are larger or smaller than normal at times.
+This can make you feel that your testicles are larger or smaller than usual.

 Testicular atrophy can reduce or stop the normal functioning of the organs and cause problems of fertility or even infertility.

-Testicular atrophy is caused mainly by a disease or condition, such as certain genetic or childhood diseases, chronic infections, injuries to the testicles, chronic use of alcohol or drugs, chronic anemia or testicular cancer .
+Testicular atrophy is caused mainly by a disease or condition, such as certain genetic or childhood diseases, chronic infections, injuries to the testicles, regular use of alcohol or drugs, chronic anemia, or testicular cancer.